Mealworm Puzzle With sample Solutions

-An experimenter wanted to test the response of mealworms to light and moisture.
-To do this he set up four boxes as shown in the diagram below.
-He used lamps for light sources and constantly watered pieces of paper in the boxes for moisture.
-In the center of each box he placed 20 mealworms.
-One day later he returned to count the number of mealworms that had crawled to the different ends of the boxes.
+Some experimenters wanted to test the response of meal worms to light and moisture.
+To do this they set up four boxes, as shown in the sketch below.
+They used lamps for light sources and constantly watered pieces of paper in the boxes for moisture.
+In the center of each box they placed 20 meal worms.
+One day later they located and counted the number of meal worms at the different locations in the boxes.
+They found the meal worms had crawled to the different locations in the boxes and recorded the results as below:

-The diagrams show that mealworms resond to (response means move toward or away from):
+The diagrams show that meal worms respond to (respond means move toward or away from):

 Explain your choice.